 Ashwa Sanchalanasana Also known as Equestrian pose, it is a low lunge and also falls into the balancing postures category.
 Its name is essentially derived from three Sanskrit words where Ashwa means Horse, Sanchalan means movement and Asana means pose.
-This asana is often practised in the 4th as well as the 8th position of the series of Suryanamaskar.
-Practising this particular asana helps in stimulating abdominal organs of the body.
+This asana is often practiced in the 4th as well as the 8th position of the series of Suryanamaskar.
+Practicing this particular asana helps in stimulating abdominal organs of the body.

 To achieve the best benefits out of this asana, as well as, avoid any injury, one needs to know the correct alignment of the body in this particular asana.
 When it comes to knowing the right alignment of the body, it can be a bit challenging.
 It is recommended to do this asana with the help of a yoga instructor.